 - Combination of techniques.
 More and more surgeons are using a combination of grafting techniques, such as FUE, with newer techniques in PRP, to combine the strengths of the two procedures.
 While a combination of techniques may get the best results, they’re usually more expensive.

 How much does a hair transplant typically cost?

-The cost of a hair transplant varies widely depending on several factors such as the unique goals of each patient, the particular area treated, the treatment or combination of treatments used and the bio makeup of each patient.
+The cost of a hair transplant varies widely depending on several factors, including the unique goals of each patient, the particular area treated, the treatment or combination of treatments used and the biological makeup of each patient.

 For follicular unit grafting (FUE), price is largely determined by the number of grafts you undergo.
-The price per graft can range anywhere from $4 to $14 per graft and the number of grafts needed for a routine hair transplantation can also vary widely, but ranges anywhere from a few hundred grafts for small bald patches to several thousand.
+The price per graft can range anywhere from $4 to $14, and the number of grafts needed for a routine hair transplantation can also vary widely, typically anywhere from a few hundred grafts for small bald patches to several thousand.

 How to compare financing options